Bltgn/DF-succubus/README.md

 * Summon powerful creatures to your side.

 ## Installation ##
-* Install Dwarf Fortress 42.05+, using the lazy newb pack is recommended.
+* Install Dwarf Fortress 42.06+, using the lazy newb pack is recommended.
-* Install dfhack for the appropriate DF version.
+* Install dfhack for the appropriate DF version is needed.
 * Extract the archive in your DF folder, preserving the folder structure.
 * Generate a new world and select a succubus civ to play.